Spider-Man 2099: Exiles

 The appearance of Proteus in the 2099 era before Doom 2099 comes into power causes a divergence from the original Marvel 2099, creating a new parallel reality.
-This new timeline where Miguel is unmasked and leaves his world before Doom takes power is now identified as Earth-6375.
+This new timeline, where Miguel is unmasked and leaves his world before Doom takes power, is identified as Earth-6375.

 After battling the Exiles, a team of heroes from parallel worlds who attempt to fix damaged realities, the villain Proteus possesses the body of John "Net Prophet" Tensen and escapes to the parallel Earth designated Earth-928 via Jordan Boone's Virtual Unreality portal (mirroring the Net Prophet's first arrival into 2099).
 This is the world of the Marvel 2099 future, though Proteus arrives at a time before Doom took over leadership of the United States.

 Proteus then possesses the Hulk of that era.
 Spider-Man 2099 joins forces with the Exiles to stop him.
 Proteus, being too strong for his opponent, unmasks Miguel O'Hara before the public.
 Spider-Man 2099 then convinces Proteus that coming to his reality was a mistake and that he should move on.
 Feeling guilty that he has inflicted the crazed villain onto a parallel Earth, and now afraid of being hunted down since his identity has been exposed, Spider-Man 2099 joins the Exiles in their quest to stop Proteus and leaves his world.

 After Proteus is defeated, Spider-Man 2099 remains with the Exiles to help them continue to fix damaged realities.
 After a couple more adventures, the Exiles are scattered across the multiverse and Miguel O'Hara winds up on a parallel world where he is found by a red-haired woman living on the beach, later revealed to be that world's Mary Jane Watson.
 After an unspecified amount of time, the woman and Miguel fall in love and he remains on that world.
 The Exiles locate Miguel but decide to leave him in the parallel world, deciding at least one of them should be allowed a happy, normal life.

 Years later, he and Mary Jane are still together when the attacks of Morlun during the Spider-Verse storyline are felt.
 Miguel learned about Morlun during Miguel's tenure with the Exiles, and senses Morlun is out there killing spiders.
 He gathers some of the Exiles' old equipment and prepares to flee to Earth-616, where Morlun was once killed.
 However, just as Miguel and Mary Jane are about to make the jump, Morlun arrives and kills that Miguel in front of the Miguel from the original timeline stranded in the present.
 Morlun disappears and the portal closes, leaving the Exiles' Miguel dead and the 616 Miguel desperate to find Peter Parker.